 This new location at 2291 Elm Street provided the School with ample room to accept additional students as well as space for special events.
 There is also a Chapel, which has created a sacred space for spiritual experiences and rituals.

 Mount Saint Mary Academy, although it never ceased to provide quality education, now has the ability to keep pace with the age of technology and science.
 In 2019, we expanded our grades to include 7th and 8th grade and became a private Catholic school, no longer sponsored by Mercy Education Systems of America.
 In 2020, we added an additional Lower Preschool classroom for ages 18-35 months in an effort to continue growing our program and our school.
-Our focus continues to be on Environmental education, respect for the Earth and for all of Creation.
+Our focus continues to be on environmental education, respect for the Earth and for all of Creation.

 We are thankful to all the Sisters of Mercy, to all the students and parents, and all the other friends of Mount Saint Mary Academy who have been with us throughout this remarkable history.
 We pray that our work will continue to be blessed, as we look forward to an equally remarkable future.